 His smart mix of TV work, books, and business deals has helped him build this wealth over many years.
 Few TV hosts have been as good at making money from their fame.

 Hammond’s wealth might not match some Hollywood stars, but for a TV presenter, his financial success stands out.
-His story shows how passion for cars turned into serious cash.
+His story shows how a passion for cars turned into serious cash.

 How Hammond Built His Fortune: Top Gear and Beyond

 When Hammond left “Top Gear,” he moved to Amazon with his co-hosts.
-This new show called “The Grand Tour” paid him much more – about $7 million each year until 2024.
+This new show, called “The Grand Tour,” paid him much more – about $7 million each year until 2024.

 His TV career also included shows like “Brainiac: Science Abuse” from 2003 to 2008.
 He hosted “Total Wipeout” from 2009 to 2012, adding more money to his bank accounts each year.